Special Use

 Special Use Request Application Process

-In order to receive a Special Use license, lease, or easement from the Conservancy, all applicants must complete a Special Use Request Application.
-Applications are accepted at any time.
-Special Uses are granted on a first come, first served basis and may be requested up to one (1) year in advance.
-The Conservancy may take up to thirty (30) days to review the application for completeness and up to ninety (90) days for processing from the date of receipt of a complete application.
-Applications may not be considered if submitted less than fourteen (14) business days from date of event.
+To receive a Special Use license, lease, or easement from the Conservancy, complete a Special Use Request Application.
+The Conservancy accepts applications at any time.
+The Conservancy grants Special Uses on a first come, first served basis.
+The Conservancy may take up to 30 days to review the application for completeness and up to 90 days for processing from the date the application is deemed complete, unless environmental review or Board approval is required.
+The Conservancy may not consider applications if submitted less than 14 business days before the date of the event.

 A special use request may require environmental review and Conservancy Board approval depending on the nature of the activity (i.e. the environmental impact and duration).
-If environmental review or Conservancy Board approval is required plan accordingly since Conservancy Board Meetings are typically held four to six times per year.
-Special Use reservations are not guaranteed until signed compliance documents and full payment of all fees are received
+If environmental review or Conservancy Board approval is required, plan accordingly because the Conservancy Board typically meets four times per year.
+The Conservancy does not guarantee Special Use reservations until receiving signed compliance documents, full payment of all fees, and proof of insurance (if required).

-To apply for a special use request of Conservancy land, an application form must be completed and returned to the Conservancy with all required attachments.
-If it is determined that the incorrect application was submitted, the Conservancy will ask for resubmittal of the correct application.
+To apply for a special use request of Conservancy land, complete an application form and submit it to the Conservancy with all required attachments.
+Submit electronic applications via email to special.uses@tahoe.ca.gov.
+If the Conservancy determines that you submitted the incorrect application, the Conservancy will ask for resubmittal of the correct application.

-Please allow up to eight weeks for the Conservancy to process your special use request and determine if the request meets our guidelines.
+Please plan for up to 30 days for the Conservancy to review your special use request and determine if the request meets our guidelines.

 The special use application forms and guidelines are located here: